 How to Choose the Right Lenses

 Just as eyeglass frames come in a wide array of types, so do the lenses of prescription eyeglasses.
 At Peepers Optical, our Denver eyeglasses can be fitted with a variety of lenses, with features such as durability, lens thickness, protective coatings, and color tints.
-Our staff will be pleased to explain your options so you can make the perfect choice for your daily lifestyle and vision.
+Our team will be pleased to explain your options so you can make the perfect choice for your daily lifestyle and vision.

 Types of Lenses